AIB freezes hiring and promoting to curb expenses

 Cherrywood facing ‘severe delays’ over €62 million funding gap

-The development of Cherrywood, the country’s most significant housing development, is at “high risk” of being severely delayed by a €62 million funding shortfall, the Sunday Independent has learned.
+The development of Cherrywood in south Dublin, the country’s most significant housing development, is at “high risk” of being severely delayed by a €62 million funding shortfall, the Sunday Independent has learned.
 As Cherrywood is a greenfield site, there is a requirement for the build-out of extensive infrastructure, such as roads, bridges and flood attenuation areas.
-The estimated cost of this so-called common infrastructure is €175 million, according to Dun Laoghaire-Rathdown County Council.
+The estimated cost of this so-called common infrastructure is €175 million, according to Dún Laoghaire-Rathdown County Council.

+No time limit on tracker complaints after ‘review’ by Bank of Ireland

+Bank of Ireland will not seek to apply any time limit on customers who believe they were affected by the tracker mortgage scandal and want to take a case to the financial services ombudsman after the lender “reviewed” its approach to the matter, according to a report in the Sunday Business Post.
+Ger Deering, the Financial Services and Pensions Ombudsman, last week raised concerns that some banks were challenging his office’s attempts to investigate hundreds of tracker complaints by claiming they fell outside a six-year legal time frame.

 Mayfair Equity in talks to buy BT Ireland